rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 realized that the hard part about that is there’s a definitive answer to an algebra problem, there’s 100% you can get correct, and you can get closer to the correct answer over time.
-You have to solve it with math first and then **solve with it to know that it worked**: But I feel like testing is the same way.
+You have to solve it with math first and then solve with it to know that it worked.

+But I feel like testing is the same way.
 If you have something like a specification where you can say "I need the following inputs to cause the following outputs 100% of the time.
 Here’s how you handle this, and this, and this," and that’s like you scoring 100.
 Like, "I implemented this